ryanlaffoon/basic-chess/README.md

 # Basic Chess

-This is a basic chess game, built in Javascript (with jQuery), HTML and CSS.
+This is a basic chess game, built using Javascript, HTML and CSS.

 Hosted at [http://ryanlaffoon.github.io/basic-chess/](http://ryanlaffoon.github.io/basic-chess/)